Summer Funding

 • Complete the application form.
 The form allows you to upload pdf files of your CV and proposal.

 • See https://careerdevelopment.princeton.edu/guides/resume-cv-cover-letter-diversity-statement/building-your-cv-guide-graduate-students for a useful guide.
-Olivia also has examples she can share with you.
+The Graduate Coordinator also has examples she can share with you.

 • 2-page (900-1000 word) proposal composed of:

-• Description of summer project and how it contributes to your field paper or dissertation
+• Description of summer project and how it will contribute to your field paper or dissertation.

 • Advisor review and signature.
 Include the following text at the end of your proposal and have your advisor sign:

-I have reviewed the Fellowship expectations and deliverables and my advisee’s application materials, which consist of a CV and this proposal.
-If awarded, I agree to oversee the Fellow’s proposed activities and to review and approve the poster that the Fellow must submit to the Department by August 1.
+I have reviewed the fellowship expectations and deliverables and my advisee’s application materials, which consist of a CV and this proposal.
+If awarded, I agree to oversee the fellow’s proposed activities and to review and approve the poster that the fellow must submit to the department by August 3rd.

 Name